vumaq/ticker32/README.md

 # ticker32

-**ticker32** is a beginner-friendly ESP32-S3 project that displays live and 1-hour price trends for any cryptocurrency (available on CoinGheko) on a 1.8″ Waveshare AMOLED touchscreen.
+**ticker32** is a beginner-friendly ESP32-S3 project that displays live and 1-hour price trends for any cryptocurrency (available on CoinGecko) on a 1.8″ Waveshare AMOLED touchscreen.

 ### Current Release
 **Version:** 1.0.0